Our objectives are:

 We encourage others to celebrate women’s history and advise and assist the Council and other local bodies, as appropriate.

-We are proud of the research we carry out and in 2022 published our book ‘Women of Brighton & Hove – An Anthology’.
-Our book is available to buy at various events we attend and talks that we give.
+We are proud to announce our new book, ‘Women of Brighton and Hove – An Anthology-Volume 2’ (2025) which covers woman and work based on research carried out by BHWHG.
+This follows on from our first volume published in 2022 ‘Women of Brighton & Hove – An Anthology’.
+Both our books are available to buy at various events we attend and talks that we give.
 In the meantime, please visit our Notable Women section to read about some of these fabulous women!

 Jenny first became interested in women’s history while researching her own family history.
 The women’s histories were always more difficult to uncover, so she joined to help others to discover the invisible lives of women in Brighton & Hove.
 In her spare time she enjoys exploring the eateries of our city & discovering new cousins through her research.

 Miranda has a background in social anthropology and social work.
 As a Brightonian she has always had a keen interest in local history.
 Since joining BHWHG, she has been researching working women who moved to Brighton in the late 19th century from a feminist perspective.
+Miranda enjoys the arts, cycling and spending time with family.

 Clare has lived in Brighton for over 40 years and has long been interested in the history of the lives of working women.
 She is involved with two charities in the city and enjoys art, reading, walking on the Downs and researching her family history.